m0uwz/chatbot-the-architect/data/nlu.md

 - i need help with an exercise
 - i have a question
 - can you help me
+- now please help me again
+- now back to my problem
+- i have a problem
+- now back to my question
+- i have a question

 ## intent:get_started
 - get_started